globalid/issuer-toolkit/README.md

 - `claims` - Claims about the credential subject
 - `contextUri` - URI of a JSON-LD context describing the credential subject
-- `description` - (Optional) descriptive text about the credential being offered
+- `description` (optional) - Descriptive text about the credential being offered
 - `name` - Name of the credential being offered
 - `schemaUri` - URI of a JSON Schema describing the data schema of the credential subject's claims
 - `subjectType` - JSON-LD `@type` of the credential subject